FAQs Internship in Argentina

-6. Can I get my familiar, over the counter drugs in Argentina?
+Can I get my prescribed medicine in Argentina?

 You should take a sufficient amount of medication with you as they are not covered by health insurance.
 Prescription drugs have to be transported in a sealed package and need to be explained in a doctor's notice in English.

 - Can I use my electrical devices in Argentina?keyboard_arrow_down